Mobility Program Guidelines 2019

 Funding Recipients must indicate that all Students have consented to their information being shared with the Australian Government and other bodies in Australia and overseas (see Section 9).

 This information is essential for the administration and implementation of the New Colombo Plan, including for promotion and performance monitoring, and the inclusion of Students in the Australian Government Alumni Network and the New Colombo Plan alumni network and other related functions and events held in Australia and overseas.
-Where information is not provided, universities and students may miss out on these opportunities.
+Where information is not provided, Funding Recipients and Students may miss out on these opportunities.

 6 Funding Agreement